efdevcon/DIPs/DIPs/DIP-60.md

 ## Workflow (From Idea to Implementation)

-Here is a UI for competition.
-This is where users will compete to show their skills.
+Here is the web UI for the competition.
+This is where users will compete to demonstrate their skills.
 <p align="center">
 <img src="images/DIP-60-solidity_ufc.png" alt="SolidityUFCe" style="height: 300px;">
 </p>